niner-games/tech-html-paragraph-game-engine/README.md

 ## Markdown

-Markdown isn't currently support in our paragraph games, but it will most likely be supported soon.
-Only a very basic set of Markdown will used, i.e. limited to simple text formatting only.
-No embed images, links, tables etc.
+Markdown is [currently supported](https://github.com/niner-games/tech-html-paragraph-game-engine/commit/0c7da09327905344b5a839026c1163dde195e9b7) in our paragraph games at [a very, very basic level](https://github.com/niner-games/tech-html-paragraph-game-engine/commit/0c7da09327905344b5a839026c1163dde195e9b7#diff-5657f96159c64f9e7d91b691566e7e6ab679e794fe3a17ca5db5a1601fccea0bR10), limited to simple text formatting only.
+No embed images, links, tables etc. We support `**` for making text bold and `_` or `*` for making text italics.
+That's all.

-GitHub itself has a great Markdown support.
-But when writing large texts, it is often tiring to constantly switch between editor and preview.

-In this case [StackEdit](https://stackedit.io/app#) can be a good replacement:
+For such limited usage, editing texts in simple Notepad or Notepad++ or your favorite IDE should be enough.
+But, if you'd like to taste something "bigger" then you may consider [StackEdit](https://stackedit.io/app#) as a replacement:

 - Renders Markdown as you type
 - Has reach Markdown editor; source colouring and formatting helps editing quicker